What is Medigap, and Why Do I Need Supplemental Insurance?

 Private insurance companies offer Medicare Supplement insurance (Medigap) to help cover some of the healthcare costs not covered by Original Medicare (Part A and B).

-There’s nothing more personal than your health or finances; balancing both can be tricky.
+There’s nothing more personal than your health or finances; balancing the two can be tricky.
 Original Medicare costs can add up quickly.
-By purchasing a Medigap policy, you are able to offset some of those costs.
+By purchasing a Medigap policy, you are able to offset some of those costs, but you will need to pay more in monthly premiums.
 Continue reading to learn how Medigap works alongside Original Medicare.

 A Medicare Supplement insurance plan offers: